Doctor Who Adventures made its debut on Wednesday April 5th 2006 – ten years ago today!

 In the early days of the magazine, we would get the dressing-up box out to recreate our favourite Doctor Who scenes and put the pictures on the contents page.

-This was the incredible scene where I became the Dalek Sec Hybrid with the aid of an astonishing headpiece fashioned from a papier mâché half balloon to which was attached a pair of rubber gloves.
+This was the scene where I became the Dalek Sec Hybrid with the aid of an astonishing headpiece fashioned from a papier mâché half balloon to which was attached a pair of rubber gloves.
 Writer Olivia McLearon made an excellent Tallulah, with publicity-shy deputy editor Annie Gibson lurking in the background as a Pig Slave.

 The tradition was revived some years later when editor Natalie Barnes took the role of Joy, and I became a Silent, sporting the marvellous giant fingers we’d given away as a free gift that week.